 As the Committee examines the current regulatory environment for credit unions, we would like to flag a few areas where the FCU Act needs modernization.
 We were pleased to see quick action in the House on H.R.
 582, the Credit Union Board Modernization Act, earlier this year.
-We believe it is time for the Senate to act on this legislation or its Senate counterpart, S. 610.
+We believe it is time for the Senate to act on this legislation.
 Another area of the FCU Act in need of modernization is investment authorities.
 Federal credit unions are more limited than other types of institutions and even state-chartered credit unions in where they can invest their funds to earn a return.
 An increase in deposits on hand during the pandemic, combined with a limited ability to earn a return, presents a series of challenges for FCUs, especially in the liquidity area.
 The NCUA has indicated that it is limited in what it can do to offer more investment options for credit unions under the FCU Act.
-One such option has been presented in S. 544, which makes needed improvements to the NCUA's Central Liquidity Facility (CLF).
+One such option would be to make needed improvements to the NCUA's Central Liquidity Facility (CLF).
 We encourage you to consider legislative action on these issues and to allow the NCUA to provide a broader set of investment options for FCUs.

 An important aspect of modernizing the regulatory environment for credit unions is modernizing lending provisions in the FCU Act.
 Credit unions proved their importance as a source of credit to small businesses during the pandemic.
 In many cases credit unions were the only source of Paycheck Protection Program loans for small businesses after they had been turned away by banks.
 Credit unions would like to continue to provide credit to businesses in their communities, however, they are constrained by the member business lending (MBL) cap in the FCU Act.
 This provision caps the total amount a credit union can lend to businesses at 12.25 percent of deposits, with loans under a de minimis threshold of \$50,000 not counting towards that cap.
 With the current inflationary environment, this de minimis threshold is out of date and should be increased to allow credit unions to continue to aid businesses in their communities.
-S. 539 is bipartisan legislation which would exempt loans made to our nation's veterans from the MBL cap.
+We urge you to support H.R.
+4868, the Member Business Loan Expansion Act, which would raise this threshold.
+We also urge support for H.R.
+4867, bipartisan legislation which would exempt loans made to our nation's veterans from the MBL cap.

 In addition to providing relief from the MBL cap, we urge the Committee to consider legislation expanding the loan maturity limit in the FCU Act.
 Currently, credit unions are constrained to commercial loans with a maturity limit of 15 years.
-We would support legislation that would increase this limit.
+We would support legislation such as H.R.
+4868 that would increase this limit.